-Gain or loss recognized by any "applicable financial institution" from the sale or exchange of "any applicable preferred stock" is ordinary income or loss reported on line 10.
-For this purpose, an applicable financial institution includes:
+Gain or loss recognized by any "applicable financial institution" from the sale or exchange of "any applicable preferred stock" is ordinary income or loss.
+An applicable financial institution includes:

-- A financial institution defined in section 582(c)(2), or - A depository institution holding company defined in section 3(w)(1) of the Federal Deposit Insurance Act.
+• A financial institution defined in section 582(c)(2), and

+• A depository institution holding company defined in section 3(w)(1) of the Federal Deposit Insurance Act.

-Also, for this purpose, "applicable preferred stock" is preferred stock of Federal National Mortgage Association (Fannie Mae), or the Federal Home Loan Mortgage Corporation (Freddie Mac) that was
+Also, for this purpose, "applicable preferred stock" is preferred stock of Federal National Mortgage Association (Fannie Mae), or the Federal Home Loan Mortgage Corporation (Freddie Mac) that was:

-- Held by the applicable financial institution on September 6, 2008, or - Sold or exchanged by the applicable financial institution after December 31, 2007, and before September 7, 2008.
+Held by the applicable financial institution on September 6, 2008, or Sold or exchanged by the applicable financial institution after December 31, 2007, and before September 7, 2008.